terrybroad/network-bending/README.md

 Such as the spatial formation of the face, the highlights on facial regions, the generation of textures or the contrast of colours in the image.

-We can also chain multiple transformation together to produce very distinctive and unusual results:
+Transformations can also been chained together to produce distinctive and unusual results:

 ![Cluster comparison](figures/chaining_transforms.png)